 The Senior Crisis Fund directly impacts those seniors most in need of financial help.

 Bingo at the San Marcos Senior Activity Center promotes social interaction and helps brain health.

-Our new Coffee Connection program is a monthly gathering for older adults to meet new friends, connect over shared personal experiences and discover tips about successful aging.
+Our Coffee Connection program is a weekly Zoom gathering for older adults to meet new friends, connect over shared personal experiences and discover tips about successful aging.

 WHY WE DO IT

 We provide compassionate support and advice for older adults, or their families, when they most need it.
 We hear from seniors every day that often can't find help or the resources they need elsewhere.
 The problems are complicated, and finding a solution takes hands-on guidance supported by patience, persistence and empathy.
 The Foundation is a lifeline for these clients and for their concerned family members.